 33. ENTIRE AGREEMENT

 The Agreement is the Parties’ entire agreement relating to its subject matter and supersedes any prior or contemporaneous agreements or understandings with respect thereto.
-Subscriber’s standard terms of purchase (including purchase order terms), if any, are inapplicable.
+Subscriber’s standard terms of purchase or vendor management terms (including purchase order terms or click-through terms), if any, are inapplicable.
 Except to the extent expressly specified otherwise, if there is any conflict between the Service Order, these Service Terms and any addendum signed by the Parties, the following order of precedence applies: (i) first, any addendum between the Parties; (ii) second, the Service Order; and (ii) third, these Service Terms.
+The headings in these Service Terms are for convenience of reference only and shall not affect their interpretation or construction.

 34. PURCHASE THROUGH AGENCIES/RESELLERS